TDSOJohn/in-a-graphical-way/readme.md

 	g++ --std=c++11 your_file.cpp -L. -liagw -lncurses

+Dependencies:
+	libpng (see http://www.libpng.org/pub/png/libpng.html ), used to import .png images from file (used in Texture.cpp)

 Known errors:

 - Event is not working yet.
 Using it will cause your program to crash!